rkweku/sepsis-resilience/README.md

 ##Notes
 There are two findBiomarkers scripts in this repository.
 Retained version 1
 which jing wrote, but version 2 is the working version.
 All documentation
-in this file refer to getting this code to work for version 2
+in this file refer to getting this code to work for version 2.

+Placeholders for the arguments have been left to remain so that future users can have clear examples of what belongs where.

 ##Arguments
 **expressionDataFilename:** Path and name of the series matrix file.
 Can be